A SWOT analysis is not an analysis as such, but an interpretation of facts discovered through long-range planning activities.

 |Under Your Control||Those You Can Influence|

 Using this framework can be a compelling technique in many ways:

 - The SWOT presents a high-level overview of what the company sees as its main issues.

 - It helps provide the foundation for communication plans.

 - The overview focuses attention on those areas thought to be of an urgent nature.

 The Marketing Framework

-The results of your research provides the results to develop future strategies for your business.
+The results of your research provide results to develop future strategies for your business.

 Research is required to understand exactly how the external environment could affect your business.
 You'll need to discover facts about your local economy, market growth, competitor actions, market size, government policies and technology advances.